 The Kappan recently included an article about how educators could communicate more effectively with parents of color whose experiences with racism might make them wary of teacher intervention.
 The article offered some great suggestions, but what really resonated for me was how they framed the core issue of trust between teachers and parents.

 The authors cited a pair of studies that should be required reading for all teachers.
 The first, from 2002, found that economic class was a huge factor — bigger even than race — when it came to communication between parents and teachers.
 Affluent parents had few issues or misunderstandings with teacher communication largely because their communication styles were similar.
 Low-income parents, though, had many more problems — mostly misunderstandings on the teacher’s part, believing that the parents were disinterested in their child’s progress when in fact the parents assumed they shouldn’t interfere with the teacher.
 Parents from other groups — marginalized backgrounds, immigrants, and parents of children with learning disabilities — also reported more difficulty communicating with their children’s schools.

-The second study, from 2016, found that teachers were more likely to reach out to Black and Latinx families if their children misbehaved but less likely to communicate about good things their kids had done than they were white families.
+The second study, from 2016, found that teachers were more likely to reach out to Black and Latinx families if their children misbehaved but less likely to communicate about good things their kids had done than they were with white families.
 And they were less likely to offer feedback of any kind to Asian parents.

 So for marginalized parents, the teacher communication options look like this:

 - Only reach out if it’s something negative.

 - Misconstrue parent’s reactions as lack of care for their child.